Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 - Day 2-3: Short follow-up with a specific question about their situation

-- Day 7–8: Case study or resource relevant to their industry
+- Day 7-8: Relevant case study or resource for their industry

 - Day 14: Breakup-style final touch